madprops/blog/jstyle.md

 App.say_hi()
 ```

-You can use variables to call functions:
+You can use strings to get variables or functions:

 ```js
 App[`print_${what}`]()